Dropshipping in Belgium via local fulfilment: the guide

 For dropshippers this means storing limited quantities of your best-selling products locally, while you can still handle less popular items via traditional dropshipping.
 This hybrid approach minimises stock risks while still being able to guarantee faster delivery.

-Practical question: How much stock should I store locally?
-Answer: Start with 4-8 weeks of stock of your top 20% products.
-This typically covers 60-70% of your orders.
+How much stock should you store locally?
+Start with 4-8 weeks of stock of your top 20% products: these typically cover 60-70% of your orders.
+If a product suddenly becomes popular, good fulfillment partners offer express inbound services enabling you to replenish extra stock within 48 hours.

-Micro-warehousing costs per order volume: concrete figures
+Micro-warehousing costs per order volume: an indication

 | Service | Costs Belgium | Costs Netherlands |